stefslon/exportToPPTX/README.md

 ## Switching from previous (non-class) version

-This is a major change and will break all existing code, however changing over should not be too bad.
+Changing over to class-based implementation is a major change and breaks all previous usage of the code.
+However updating to a new implementation should not be too bad.
+See the following table of the old to new commands mapping.

 Old Code | New Code
 -------- | --------